DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

 \subsection{Region Scoring}

 Not all discovered communities are equally suitable as QVM atomic regions.
 Community size directly affects both practical usability and scheduling flexibility in a multi-tenant setting.
 Very small communities, while potentially useful for trivial circuits or diagnostics, offer limited capacity and tend to increase fragmentation in the region pool.
-Conversely, very large communities may span heterogeneous quality zones, mixing high- and low-fidelity couplers in a way that undermines quality-aware placement.
-To balance flexibility, usability, and robustness, we retain communities with at least three qubits and evaluate the remainder using multiple complementary quality metrics that capture distinct aspects of region suitability.
+Conversely, very large communities may span heterogeneous quality zones, mixing high- and low-fidelity couplers in ways that undermine quality-aware placement.
+To balance flexibility, usability, and robustness, we prioritise communities with at least three qubits as primary QVM atomic regions and evaluate them using multiple complementary quality metrics that capture distinct aspects of region suitability.
+Also, to preserve full hardware coverage, residual single or two-qubit fragments may also be retained in the final partition.

 For a candidate region $R$ (a connected subgraph with vertex set $V_R$ and edge set $E_R$), we compute four scores: